rapidcloudio-docs/rapidcloudio-docs.github.io/_posts/2014-10-31-ssh-into-server.markdown

 ---
 Any of your servers can be accessed via SSH once you upload your public key.

-Key steps
+This guide will demonstrate how to:

 1. Generate an SSH key (if you don't already have one)
 1. Upload your SSH key
 1. SSH onto your server
-1. Sudo access
+1. Gain sudo access
-1. Resetting your sudo password
+1. Reset your sudo password

 ### Generate an SSH key